wade221b/maze_problem/README.md

 # maze_problem
-Solving maze problems with the help of model free RL
+Solving maze problems with the help of q learning RL